-This is the introductory page to tax equity modelling and analysis.
+I have tried to work through tax equity issues associated with U.S. partnerships for a number of years.
+The more detailed pages of this section of the website work through general modelling issues in creating partnership and lease structures and in modelling the transactions.
+More detailed pages work through the capital accounts that can limit the tax benefits to the tax investor.
 The detailed webpages work through general flip structures with IRR flips and fixed term flips.
-Then, the details of capital accounts, suspended losses, DRO’s and other complexities are addressed.
+Then, I discuss the details of capital accounts, suspended losses, DRO’s and other complexities in detail.
 In describing the details of the various tax terms and constraints.
 Unlike some of the other subjects, I include a lot of reference materials with details on the definitions of different terms.
+I have worked through the

 Here is what a friend of mine told me in an e-mail about tax equity: “the tax equity structures drive everyone crazy, except the blowhard Tax Equity legal counsel, who love to charge $750 hr redlining precedent deals.
 The structures are getting a bit more complex lately (norm now is PAYGO structure and sometimes bring in Back Leverage, also stupid Safe Harbor requirements to qualify for PTCs).
 Off takes are also much more complex, most now not traditional utility PPAs, but corporate PPAs (essentially a SWAP aka contract for differences) and also a new product called Proxy Revenue Swaps, and/or traditional Hedges (or combination of all the above).”